bhavesh676767/Sidekick/README.md

 It is built for people who want the browser to feel less like chore mode and more like "cool, handle this for me."

+This project was built and programmed primarily by me.
+I used AI tools such as Devin AI and Claude Code only for basic assistance, including small workflow suggestions, README wording, debugging guidance, and routine cleanup.
+The main product idea, browser-extension logic, implementation decisions, and core programming work were done by me.

 ## Status

 Sidekick is installable as an unpacked Chromium extension.
 It is not packaged for the Chrome Web Store yet.